 The average length of stay Acadia Montana is from three months to six months.
 However, the length of time that any specific resident will remain with us will be determined by a number of personal factors, including the nature and severity of the disorders that the young person has been experiencing and the progress that he or she has been making toward his or her individualized treatment objectives.

-Ultimately, the goal of Acadia Montana is to provide young people with the psychiatric care that will empower them to achieve a degree of stabilization and safely return home and/or to community-based service providers.
+Ultimately, the goal of Acadia Montana and the programs at our treatment center is to provide young people with the psychiatric care that will empower them to achieve a degree of stabilization and safely return home and/or to community-based service providers.

-For additional information about any element of treatment at Acadia Montana, please contact us at your convenience.
+For additional information about any element of treatment at Acadia Montana Treatment Center for adolescents & teens, please contact us at your convenience.
 We look forward to answering all of your questions and helping you to determine if Acadia Montana is the perfect place for your son or daughter.